 Chiayi is also investing in the digital skills of its people.
 All schools have been equipped with Wi-Fi and a portal for student-teacher interaction and the sharing of lessons plans among instructors.
 Beginning in 2017, the schools will introduce specialized classes in coding, robotics and other technology fields.
 For the general population, the city has developed training courses in basic and advanced digital skills.
 For the business community, the city has invested in workshops on mobile payments and an Industrial Innovation Center focused on health R&D. As of 2015, over one hundred researchers and 18 enterprises were located there.
 The city is also driving collaboration between industry and the College of Management at National Chiayi University to develop training specific to the needs of local business.

-Health technology is the city’s future in the eyes of Mayor Twu.
-His administration is creating a Community Home Medical Care and Palliative Care Network to address Taiwan’s aging population.
-There are now four hospitals and 33 clinics within the network, which aims to provide comprehensive care to the aged at home through a Smart Health Cloud Platform that already links in-home diagnostic equipment by 4G mobile to medical centers.
+Health technology is the city’s future, in the eyes of Mayor Twu.
+His administration has created a Community Home Medical Care and Palliative Care Network to address Taiwan’s aging population.
+There are now 5 hospitals and 33 clinics within the network, which aims to provide comprehensive care to the aged at home through a Smart Health Cloud Platform that already links in-home diagnostic equipment by 4G mobile to medical centers.
+The Public Health Department focuses primarily on delivering care in patients' homes, rather than expensive and limited hospital space, through the use of home diagnostic kits that monitor vital signs and general fitness as well as a network of 200-300 teams who provide home visits for postpartum care, hospice care, assessment of a home's fitness for care after a hospital visit and many other services.
+Data collected from home diagnostic kits and clinics is used to track specific and unusual health risks and to inform public health decisions.

 Like Intelligent Communities everywhere, Chiayi City is applying digital technologies to leverage its economic and cultural strengths while preparing for a more competitive future in the global broadband economy.